aukspot/dles/README.md

 - [Jigsy](https://jigsy.app) - Perfectly fill in the grid with shapes that you can scale and rotate.
 3 difficult levels.
 - [LA Times Jigsaw](https://www.latimes.com/games/jigsaw-puzzle) - A daily jigsaw puzzle from the Los Angeles Times.
 - [Lazy River](https://inkwellgames.com/games/lazy-river) - Draw a single continuous loop that flows through every cell.
+- [LinkedIn - Patches](https://www.linkedin.com/games/patches/) - Partition the grid so that each number lies within a rectangle of that area.
+Like Shikaku of the Day.
 - [LinkedIn - Zip](https://www.linkedin.com/games/zip) - Connect the numbered dots in the grid in order, starting at 1.
 Does not require a LinkedIn account.
 - [LINKR](https://www.playlinkr.net) - Link each pair of numbered points together in three daily puzzles.
 - [Loopy](https://loopy.wtf) - Make a loop based on the numbers in the grid.